Home Canning Instructions and Recipes for Fruit and Vegetables

 To precook vegetables, drop them, a quart at a time, into boiling water.

-Drain the vegetables.
-Have in readiness clean, hot jars with clean rubber seals in place and clean hot lids.
-Fill only as many containers as will fit into the pressure cooker at one time.
-Pack the vegetables evenly and attractively into the jars.
-Do not crowd or press them.
-You may shake the jars to get a good pack.
-Since corn, peas and shell beans are apt to swell, allow about 1 inch space between the liquid and the top for this.
-Spinach and other greens are apt to shrink.
-Press them down lightly and cut through them several times with a knife.
 Cover all vegetables, except those noted above, with boiling water (or with the water they were blanched or cooked in.) to within 1/2 inch of the top.
 Add 1 teaspoon of salt to 1 quart vegetables and water - 1/2 teaspoon to a pint.
 Work quickly.
 Vegetables and water should be boiling hot.
 Adjust the lids, screw them down tightly.
 Allow as short a time as possible between packing and processing when home canning.
 See Pressure Canning above.

-HOME CANNING INSTRUCTIONS & RECIPES: APPROXIMATE YIELD OF VEGETABLES
+HOME CANNING VEGETABLES AND APPROXIMATE YIELD

 Vegetable Weight Yield